September 8, 2020

 Inspire confidence and engagement in every team member.

 Accelerate performance by eliminating wasted time and resources, and optimizing talent.

 Track performance to goals in real time to achieve the right results.

-Align supports any goal management methodology, including OKRs.
-And because Align is part of the Workfront enterprise work management application platform, company objectives can be connected directly to projects and work.
+Goals supports any goal management methodology, including OKRs.
+And because Goals is part of the Workfront enterprise work management application platform, company objectives can be connected directly to projects and work.
 As people and teams complete work, goals are updated to reflect progress and outcomes.

 Penn State University’s World Campus is utilizing Workfront to support a cross-organizational transformation initiative.
-The team at World Campus helped develop and test Align, and was an early adopter.
-Executive Director of strategic planning and administration, Jen Krempa, sums up how her team is already using and getting value from Align: “Workfront Align gives us visibility into all goals that’s translatable and traceable across every level of the organization.
+The team at World Campus helped develop and test Goals, and was an early adopter.
+Executive Director of strategic planning and administration, Jen Krempa, sums up how her team is already using and getting value from Goals: “Workfront Goals gives us visibility into all goals that’s translatable and traceable across every level of the organization.
 Being able to cascade goals, visualize how work connects to those goals, and understand whether we’re moving in the right direction ensures all work is supporting our larger strategy.”